AryanYekrangi/AryanYekrangi/README.md

 - 👋 Hi, I’m Aryan Yekrangi
-I'm a Computational Linguist studying M.A. in Linguistic Data Sciences in University of Eastern Finland.
+I'm a Computational Linguist studying an M.A. of Linguistic Data Sciences in University of Eastern Finland.
-I'm doing my Master's thesis on text classification using Machine Learning.